 Can multiple phone numbers be associated with a campaign?

-There are no restrictions on the number of phone numbers that can be registered against a single campaign, and businesses can map as many phone numbers as they want for a campaign.
-You will be able to automatically start mapping phone numbers to its corresponding campaigns in the Plivo console sometime in Q2.
+There are no restrictions on the number of phone numbers that can be registered for a single campaign, and businesses can map as many phone numbers as they want for a campaign.
+You’ll be able to start mapping phone numbers to campaigns in the Plivo console sometime in Q2.
 In the meantime, our support team can assist you with this request.

 What if I want to register more than one campaign during the initial brand registration?

 Upon registering your brand, Plivo will automatically register your campaign as a “mixed campaign.”
-This is the standard campaign use case type, and means that most use-cases are available for use under that campaign ID, and different kinds of messages can be sent asynchronously.
-If your use-case doesn’t fall into the one of the “mixed campaign” use-cases, then you can register for additional campaigns by reaching out to our dedicated team at firstname.lastname@example.org.
+This is the standard campaign use case type, and means that most use cases are available for use under that campaign ID, and different kinds of messages can be sent asynchronously.
+If your use case doesn’t fall into the one of the “mixed campaign” use cases, please reach out to us at firstname.lastname@example.org.

 I’m a reseller.
 What’s the easiest way for me to register all of my customers?